influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/query-sample-data.md

 Each execution of `sample.data()` downloads the specified dataset from **Amazon S3**.
 If using [InfluxDB Cloud](/influxdb/cloud/) or a hosted InfluxDB OSS instance, you may see additional network bandwidth costs when using this function.
-Approximate sample dataset sizes are listed for each [sample dataset](/influxdb/cloud/reference/sample-data/#sample-datasets) and in the output of [`sample.list()`](/influxdb/v2.0/reference/flux/stdlib/influxdb-sample/list/).
-To explore data without incurring network bandwidth costs, see how to [query demo data](/influxdb/cloud/query-data/execute-queries/query-demo-data/).
+Approximate sample dataset sizes are listed for each [sample dataset](/influxdb/2.0/reference/sample-data/#sample-datasets) and in the output of [`sample.list()`](/influxdb/v2.0/reference/flux/stdlib/influxdb-sample/list/).

+If you also want to explore Cloud, we offer a way to explore data without incurring network bandwidth costs, using [demo data](/influxdb/cloud/query-data/execute-queries/query-demo-data/).
 {{% /note %}}

 ## Choose sample data